ishaanntyagi/ishaanntyagi/README.md

 About Me:
 🎓 Currently pursuing B.Tech in Computer Science and Engineering.

-💻 Skilled in C++, Java, JavaScript, ReactJS, Python, and Web Development.
+💻 Skilled in C++, Java, JavaScript, ReactJS, Python, and Web Development , Machine Lesrning and DeepLearning

 🌱 Learning more about Machine Learning and Cloud Computing.

 🔧 Basic knowledge of DevOps tools like Docker, Nginx and Linux.
-⚙️ Familiar with cloud platforms like AWS.

 🤝 I’m open to collaborating on exciting projects and contributing to open-source.

 🌟 Always curious to explore new technologies and grow my problem-solving skills.